simeononsecurity/simeononsecurity.ch/content/articles/the-checklist-for-securing-your-e-commerce-site/index.en.md

 ### Regularly Auditing and Monitoring Data Access

 Regularly auditing and monitoring data access is crucial for maintaining the security and integrity of customer data.
 By conducting regular audits, organizations can identify any unauthorized access or suspicious activities that may compromise the confidentiality of sensitive information.
 Monitoring data access allows for real-time detection of potential security breaches, enabling prompt response and mitigation measures.
 It also helps in identifying any vulnerabilities or weaknesses in the system that could be exploited by malicious actors.
-Additionally, regular monitoring ensures compliance with data protection regulations and industry best practices.
+Also, regular monitoring ensures compliance with data protection regulations and industry best practices.

 ### Training Employees on Data Security